Georgia DNR Career Academy

 After the program, students can receive continued mentorship from DNR employees to stay on track for future careers with DNR.
 Eligible students can also choose to earn optional technical college credit upon completion of the Career Academy.

-Throughout the Career Academy experience, DNR staff will be side-by-side with students, who will have the opportunity to ask questions, dive deeper into career fields in which they have interest, and learn about the future education requirements for employment with DNR.
+Throughout the Career Academy experience, DNR staff will be side-by-side with students, who will have the opportunity to ask questions, dive deeper into career fields in which they have an interest, and learn about the future education requirements for employment with DNR.

 Dual Enrollment Credit